Distinguishing Tidal Disruption Events and Changing-look Active Galactic Nuclei via Variation of Mid-infrared Color

 \section{Optically-selected outbursts and data reduction}

 In order to study the variation of MIR colors of TDEs, CLAGNs and ANTs, and to check the disparity between different types, we collected outbursts whose type can be defined by optical observations.
 Although in the literature, the term ANT was also used by some authors to refer to different meanings, we will strictly use the term to mean the transient source occurring in an AGN whose nature is being debated.
-We required the outburst to have a bright MIR emission, and the variation of MIR color in its rising phase can be studied.
-The requirements and final samples are described in detail in sections \ref{sec:opt_father_sample} to \ref{sec:opt_rising}, and the MIR properties of the sample are displayed in section \ref{sec:opt_mir_property}.
+We sifted the samples to ensure that MIR colors can be measured with small errors.
+The selection criteria and the final samples are described in detail in sections \ref{sec:opt_father_sample} to \ref{sec:opt_rising}, and the MIR properties of the sample are displayed in section \ref{sec:opt_mir_property}.